-Identity theft is used as a method to obtain credit and other benefits in other person’s name or to gain a financial advantage by intentionally or planning to use someone else’s identity that resulting to loss or disadvantage to other person.
+Identity theft is used as a method to obtain credit and other benefits in other person’s name or to gain a financial advantage by intentionally or planning to use someone elses identity that resulting to loss or disadvantage to another person.
 It is a crime, obtaining information related to personal or financial of another person for purpose of assuming person’s identity or name to make purchases or transactions.
 Obtaining your Debit and credit information and using it even without your notice, Address proof misuse and any online banking fraud.

 Popular types of Identity Theft: